Apple unveils new products: iPhone 13, iPhone 13 Mini, iPhone 13 Pro, iPhone 13 Pro Max, iPad Mini, new Apple Watch

-Apple today (September 14, 2021) announced the iPhone 13 mini and iPhone 13, both featuring a smaller notch, repositioned rear-cameras, improved performance, and more while maintaining the same 6.1-inch and 5.4-inch sizes of their respective iPhone 12 predecessors.
+Apple today (September 14, 2021) announced the iPhone 13 mini and iPhone 13, both featuring a smaller notch, repositioned rear-cameras, improved performance, and more.
+The same 6.1-inch and 5.4-inch sizes of their respective iPhone 12 predecessors were kept.

 iPhone 13: From $699

-The iPhone 13, iPhone 13 Mini, iPhone 13 Pro (all 5G models) were launched alongside powerful new iPad Mini and the Apple Watch Series 7 model.
+The four new iPhone variants — iPhone 13, iPhone 13 Mini, iPhone 13 Pro and Pro Max — were launched alongside a powerful new iPad Mini and the Apple Watch Series 7 models.

+Inside, the iPhone 13 and iPhone 13 mini are powered with the brand new A15 Bionic chip.
+Built on the 5nm technology, the A15 Bionic chip features a 6-core CPU with two high-performance and four high-efficiency cores.
+Embedded into the A15 Bionic chip is a new 16-core Neural Engine, capable of 15.8 trillion operations per second.The new iPhone 13s work on 5G, features a cinematic mode, ceramic shield, water resistant, A15 Bionic chip, retina display, and comes in 5 colours.

+According to Apple, the Pro comes with new design improvements, all-new cameras (most powerful cams in an iPhone), bigger batteries, faster charging, game-changing satellite communications and — ProMotion displays and upgraded 5G, the Pro is a new film-making must-have.
+The new iPhone 13s work on 5G, features a cinematic mode, ceramic shield, water resistant, A15 Bionic chip, retina display, and comes in 5 colours.

 The new iPhone 13s work on 5G, features a cinematic mode, ceramic shield, water resistant, A15 Bionic chip, retina display, and comes in 5 colours.